CentreForDigitalHumanities/I-analyzer/README.md

 `timestextminer` is a Python package that provides the following:

-- A connection between a corpus' source XML data files, and corresponding entries in an ElasticSearch 5.x index.
-XML data is parsed with `beautifulsoup4` + `lxml` and passed through to the index using `elasticsearch`---not `elasticsearch-dsl`, since its [documentation](https://elasticsearch-dsl.readthedocs.io/en/latest) at the time seemed less immediately accessible than the [low-level](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) version.

-- A front-end that enables users to search through this index and stream search results into a CSV file.
-For now, `flask` is used for serving the interface and generating results, with a SQL database for user management.
+- A front-end that enables users to search through an ElasticSearch 5 index of a text corpus, and stream search results into a CSV file.
+For now, `flask` is used for serving the interface and generating results.
 On the client side, the interface uses JQuery-UI.

+- Underneath, the package provides a way to link together the source data files of a corpus, corresponding entries in an ElasticSearch index, and the forms that enable users to query that index.
+XML data is parsed with `beautifulsoup4` + `lxml` and passed through to the index using the `elasticsearch` package for Python (not `elasticsearch-dsl`, since its [documentation](https://elasticsearch-dsl.readthedocs.io/en/latest) at the time seemed less immediately accessible than the [low-level](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) version).

 Project layout
 -------------------------------------------------------------------------------

-Each corpus is defined by subclassing the `Corpus` class, found in [timestextmining/corpora/common.py], and registering that class in [timestextmining/corpora/__init__.py].
+Each corpus is defined by subclassing the `Corpus` class, found in `timestextmining/corpora/common.py`, and registering that class in `timestextmining/corpora/__init__.py`.
 This class contains all information particular to a corpus that needs to be known for indexing, searching, and presenting a search form.

 Running